 - Response System Workshop (Clickers)

-This workshop will serve as an introduction to the new Learning Management System Desire2Learn (BlazeVIEW D2L).
-This workshop will cover some Desire2Learn basics, including:
+This workshop will serve as an introduction to the Integrated Learning Platform D2L Brightspace (Referred to locally as BlazeVIEW if you teach for VSU or GOVIEW if you teach for a collaborate program).
+This workshop will cover some Brightspace basics, including:

 - Creating Course Content